 Guided by our purpose to advance innovation in agriculture for a sustainable future, CropLife International is serving as an “Innovation Sprint Partner” for the Agricultural Innovation Mission for Climate (AIM4C), a joint international initiative championed by the United States and the United Arab Emirates that aims to significantly increase and accelerate investment in sustainable agriculture and food systems innovation.

-As an Innovation Sprint Partner CropLife International will work with AIM4C to make agriculture more climate friendly through our Sustainable Pesticide Management Framework (SPMF), a $13-million plan over the next five years to accelerate access and uptake of climate smart crop protection innovations for smallholder farmers.
+As an Innovation Sprint Partner, CropLife International is working with AIM4C to make agriculture more climate friendly through our Sustainable Pesticide Management Framework (SPMF), a long-term plan to protect human health, safeguard the environment, and optimize crop production through improved pesticide management, in line with AIM4C’s ambitions.

 At its core, SPMF is built on three key pillars: reducing reliance on HHPs through demonstrated change; ensuring innovation is available to farmers; and ensuring responsible and effective use of pesticides.
 This science-based, evidence-led approach further strengthens CropLife International’s support for the International Code of Conduct on Pesticide Management, which we have supported and contributed for more than 30 years, and will expand delivery of the vision outlined in the code through partnerships with governments, extension providers, and other stakeholders.

 SPMF will bring an additional focus to incident reporting, including support for more and better poison centers across target regions.
 Already underway in Kenya, SPMF activities will soon launch in Morocco, Thailand, and Vietnam.